Merci-chao/userChrome.js/README.md

 | `browser.theme.windows.accent-color-in-tabs.enabled` | Apply the system accent color on Tabs Bar (Windows 10). |

 ## Changelog
+Version 3.2
+- Add `justifyCenter`: Justify tabs to the center horizontally: `0` - never, `1` - when there is only one row, `2` - always.
+Behaviors such as closing tabs and collapsing tab groups may differ slightly when tabs are centered.
+- Add `scrollButtonsSize`: The size (in pixels) of the scroll buttons during dragging.
+The minimum value is `2`; the maximum is limited to half the tab height.
+- Update for Firefox 143.
+- Fix the problem that cannot drag tabs onto the Bookmarks Toolbar in some cases.
+- Bug fixes.

 Version 3.1
 - Add `autoCollapse` and related settings: tabs will collapse to a single row when the cursor is not hovering.
 On Firefox 115, `layout.css.has-selector.enabled` is required. (experimental)
 - Add `tabsAtBottom`: position the Tabs Bar beneath `1` - Navigation Toolbar, `2` - Bookmarks Toolbar.
 Not available on Firefox 115.